Andrepereira2001/feup-lbaw-2021/ebd.md

 ---

-## A6: Indexes, triggers, user functions, transactions and population
+## A6: Indexes, triggers, transactions and database population

 > Brief presentation of the artefact goals.